Updated March 19, 2026

-Instagram bios are visit cards that make the first impression, so they're perfect places to help companies generate more B2B leads.
-Learn actionable tips on creating an outstanding Instagram bio for your B2B company.
+Instagram bios are like miniature digital business cards.
+They make the first impression and encourage action, so they're perfect places to help companies generate more B2B leads.
+Here’s how to create an outstanding Instagram bio for your B2B company.

-Since it introduced its ads feature more than ten years ago, Instagram has been the platform of choice for many successful businesses.
+Since introducing its ads feature more than 10 years ago, Instagram has been the platform of choice for many successful businesses.
 However, it seems that the platform still isn’t the first choice in the B2B marketing space, with only 33% of B2Bs having an Instagram account.

 But this isn’t necessarily a bad thing!

 If you start now, you have a higher chance of getting ahead of the competition.
-With its two billion-plus users, your target audience is likely already scrolling through Instagram, which can lead to business growth.
+With its two billion-plus users, your target audience is likely already scrolling through Instagram, which can drive business growth.

-Because the Instagram bio is such a small space, you only have a few seconds to make an excellent first impression.
+Because the Instagram bio is so short, you only have a few seconds to make a strong first impression.
 To help you, we’ve listed a step-by-step guide to craft an Instagram bio that stands out and generates leads.

 While your Instagram profile image may be small, don’t take it for granted.
 A clear, high-resolution photo shows you’re a trustworthy, professional business.
 The standard size is 320 pixels by 320 pixels.
 Unlike before, Instagram now allows profile visitors to expand and view your profile photo more closely, so it’s now more important to use a high-quality image.